jcournoyer5/country_data/country_data/README.md

 ## Usage

-Enter the country name you would like to know more about or "world" to get data for every country.
+Either use the index to select a country from the list, or search by country name to return data about that country.
+If you're still curious about that country you can get more info.

 ## Development